cr0mll/cyberclopaedia/Notes/Cryptography/Block Ciphers/Advanced Encryption Standard (AES).md

 # Introduction
 The Advanced Encryption Standard (AES) is an encryption standard which has been ubiquitously adopted due to its security and has been standardised by NIST.
 It is comprised of three symmetric block ciphers which all take blocks of size 128 bits and output blocks of the same size.
 AES has three versions depending on the length of the key it can take.
 These are AES-128, AES-192, and AES-256, for 128-, 192-, and 256-bit keys, respectively.
+While the different AES versions may use a different length for the initial key, all round keys derived from it will still be the same size as the block - 128 bits.

 The key length also determines the number of rounds that each 128-bit block goes through: